Why You Should Trust Your Instinct

-Blink: The Power of Thinking Without Thinking where numerous examples are given of instinct triumphing over logic and science.
+In Blink: The Power of Thinking Without Thinking, Malcolm Gladwell gives numerous examples of instinct besting logic.

 In one example, the Getty Museum in California purchased an ancient Greek statue called a kouros.
-(An example of a kouros, not the Getty one though, is shown on the left.)
-The decision to go ahead with the roughly $10 million purchase was made after 14 months of extensive scientific tests that concluded the kouros was authentic.
+The decision to go ahead with the $10 million purchase was made after 14 months of extensive scientific tests that concluded the kouros was authentic.

-Three art historians who viewed the statue though, had feelings of unease about it.
+Three art historians who viewed the statue though, were uneasy about it.
 One stated firmly that it was a fake, one felt it lacked spirit, and the other was repulsed at first sight.
 They had no logical explanation for their reactions.

 Eventually investigations revealed that the statue was a hoax, validating the intuition of all three men.

-In August 2008, a scientific study was published in the Neuron journal in which Dr Pessiglione and team demonstrated that human beings have a subconscious learning mechanism.
-The team found that a part of the brain called the the ventral striatum (see image below) picks up subliminal cues with no conscious effort, helping us to make better decisions.
+In August 2008, Dr Pessiglione and team demonstrated that human beings have a subconscious learning mechanism.
+The team found that a part of the brain called the the ventral striatum picks up subliminal cues with no conscious effort, helping us to make better decisions.

-Volunteers were shown masked visual cues which looked like other scrambled drawings, and could not tell these apart.
-When rewards were paired with the masked visual cues, the volunteers still couldn’t tell the difference yet their guesses now turned out to have a higher success rate than chance.
+Researchers showed volunteers masked visual cues which looked like other scrambled drawings.
+The volunteers could not tell these apart.
+When rewards were paired with the masked visual cues, the volunteers still couldn’t tell the difference.
+Yet their guesses now turned out to be more than chance.

 Finally, after a hundred years, science is coming round.

 First, you have to accept that logical thinking is not the only, nor the best, way to think.
-If you want to improve your intuition, you have to dare to let go of logical thinking now and then.
+To trust your instinct, you have to dare to let go of logical thinking now and then.

 1. Meditate